+Many deferred annuities offer a basic death benefit.
+If you die during the accumulation period, a deferred annuity with a basic death benefit pays some or all of the annuity’s value to your survivors (called beneficiaries) either in one payment or multiple payments over time.
+The amount is usually the greater of the annuity account value or the minimum guaranteed surrender value.
+If you die after you begin to receive income payments (annuitize), your beneficiaries may not receive anything unless: 1) your annuity guarantees to pay out at least as much as you paid into the annuity, or 2) you chose a payout option that continues to make payments after your death.

-Some annuities offer a premium bonus.
-This is a lump sum the insurer adds when you buy the annuity or contribute additional money.
+Some deferred annuities offer a premium bonus.
+This is typically a lump sum the insurer adds when you buy the annuity or when you contribute additional money.
 It’s usually a set percentage of the amount you put into the annuity.
 The insurer credits this bonus to your account on day one, but you usually cannot withdraw it immediately.
 Insurers use bonuses to encourage long-term retention of the annuity.
 Many require a vesting period, meaning you must keep the money in the annuity for 7–10 years to keep the full bonus.
-In other words, you could lose the bonus if you take some or all of the money out of your annuity within a set period of time.
+Also, you could lose the bonus if you take some or all of the money out of your annuity too early.

-The first several years after you buy a deferred annuity are called the surrender period.
-Annuities are illiquid, meaning you usually cannot access the money as easily as you can with a bank account.
+The first several years after you buy a deferred annuity are called the surrender period..
 If you take out some or all of your money before the annuity’s surrender period ends, you will likely pay a surrender (or withdrawal) charge.
-These charges can significantly reduce the amount you receive.
-Some annuities allow limited penalty-free withdrawals (for example, up to 10% or less of the account value each year).
+Some annuities allow limited surrender charge-free withdrawals during the surrender period (for example, up to 10% or less of the account value each year).
 If you withdraw more than that limit, the insurer may charge substantial fees.
 Partial withdrawals reduce the annuity’s cash value.
 This may lower future income payments, death benefits, or other features tied to the account value.

+Any money your annuity earns is tax deferred.
+That means you don’t pay income taxes on gains until you withdraw money from the annuity.

 Fees, charges, and any negative adjustments reduce the value of your annuity and can limit how much your money grows.
 They cover the insurer’s costs to sell and manage the annuity and pay benefits.
-The insurer deducts some fees directly from your account, while others come from underlying investments.
-Fees vary by product, so review the contract, disclosures, and illustrations carefully and ask the salesperson to explain exactly what you’ll pay each year.
+The insurer deducts some fees directly from your account, while others may come from underlying investments.
+Fees vary by product, so review the contract, disclosures, and illustrations carefully and ask the annuity salesperson to explain exactly what you’ll pay each year.

 SOURCES OF INFORMATION

 Contract: This is the legal document between you and the insurance company that sets the terms of the agreement.
-You will get this after you purchase the annuity, but you can obtain a sample contract on the insurance company’s website or from your agent.
+You will get this after you purchase the annuity, but you can obtain a sample contract on the insurance company’s website or from your annuity salesperson.

 Disclosure: This document describes the key features of your annuity, including what is guaranteed and what isn’t, and annuity fees and charges.

-Illustration: This document shows how your annuity’s features might work based on certain assumptions.
+Illustration: This document shows how your annuity’s features might work based on hypothetical assumptions.
 Illustrations are not promises or guarantees.
-They often rely on projected interest rates, index performance, or other assumptions that may never occur.
-Ask specifically which values are guaranteed and which are hypothetical.
+They often include projected interest rates, index performance, or other assumptions.
+Ask specifically which values shown in the illustration are guaranteed and which are hypothetical.

-WHAT YOU AND YOUR AGENT MUST CONSIDER
+WHAT YOU AND YOUR ANNUITY SALESPERSON MUST CONSIDER